steponA/Network-Disruption-Prediction/README.md

 <b>ANALYSIS PROCESSS</b><br>
 analysis.R is a script written in R programming language. <br>
-There are 4 main steps in this analysis: initial setup, data pre-processing, data modelling, and output preparation. <br>
+There are 4 main steps in this analysis: initial setup, data pre-processing, data modelling, and output preparation.
 Prediction accuracy is evaluated using multi-class logarithmic loss.
 Each data row has been labeled with one true class.
 <br>

 <b>RESULT/CONCLUSION</b><br>